War and Peace

 Readings for each week are designed to give seminar participants the necessary grounding in each subject.
 They will form the starting point of group discussions or provide reference points for questioning the presentations of guest participants.
 The seminar will meet from 7:00-9:00 pm on Wednesday evenings, unless otherwise scheduled to accommodate guest participants.
 You are expected to attend every session unless excused because of your own illness, serious illness or death in your immediate family, participation in certain University-sanctioned activities, or conflict with a religious holiday.
 Where possible, excused absences should be cleared with me in advance (in which case, I will endeavor to record the session for you).

 The three credit units awarded for the course reflect the substantial reading assignments for each session and the requirement of an original paper of publishable quality.
-Your paper must be received in my office (Slaughter 348) no later than 5 pm on the last day of exams, Wednesday, December 21, 2011.
-I must receive an outline of your proposed topic by Wednesday October 5, and a first draft by Wednesday November 2, to provide adequate time for a meeting with me on the draft.
-All submissions must be typed or computer-printed on 8 1/2 x 11 inch paper.
+Your paper must be submitted online to LAW ITC no later than 4:30 pm on the last day of exams, Thursday, December 19, 2013.
+I must receive an outline of your proposed topic by Wednesday October 2, and a first draft by Wednesday November 6, to provide adequate time for a meeting with me on the draft.
 All students must write a minimum of 30 pages (6,000 words excluding footnotes), Students planning on using their papers to meet the Writing Requirement must write a minimum of 40 pages.
 Your paper may NOT be combined with that for any other course or credit.
 Citations should conform to THE BLUEBOOK: A UNIFORM SYSTEM OF CITATION (19th ed.
 2010).

 John Norton Moore